-- a. is incapacitated and cannot perform the essential duties of his/her position because of physical or mental illness, injury, pregnancy, or childbirth; - b. receives medical, dental or optical examinations or treatment; - c. would, per a health authority with jurisdiction or a health care provider, jeopardize the health of others due to exposure to a communicable disease.
+- a. is incapacitated and cannot perform the essential duties of their position because of physical or mental illness, injury, pregnancy, or childbirth; - b. receives medical, dental or optical examinations or treatment; - c. would, per a health authority with jurisdiction or a health care provider, jeopardize the health of others due to exposure to a communicable disease. - d. for any activity related to the adoption of a child upon proper notification and documentation, when requested.
+Leave for parents who voluntarily choose to be absent from work to bond with an adopted child is covered under Article 26 and Article 30 of this Agreement.

-SECTION 3.
+Section 3.
 Employees may use sick leave for general family medical care and bereavement purposes as follows in order to: